-A total of 872 gonad samples of SBT were collected during April to September from 2010 to 2020 including 394 female and 478 male samples.
-The sampling area were located in the waters of the south Indian Ocean from 2010 to 2020, and distributed around 30°E-110°E in longitude and 29°S-42°S in latitude (Fig. 1).
+A total of 950 gonad samples of SBT were collected during April to September from 2010 to 2021 including 441 female and 509 male samples.
+The sampling area were distributed around 30°E-110°E in longitude and 29°S-42°S in latitude in the south Indian Ocean from 2010 to 2021 (Fig. 1).
 The range of fork length of female and male samples were from 80 to 178 cm and 60 to 191 cm, respectively.
 The majority of samples' fork length were distributed between 90 and 150 cm in both female and male (Fig. 2).

-The values of gonad weights increased with the growth pattern of fork lengths obviously in both sexes, also the relationship of gonad weights and fork lengths showed the variation in larger size specimens which were over 160 cm in fork length (Fig. 3).
-In general, the similar patterns of the relationship between GSI and fork length were found in both females and males, which the GSI showed increasing trend with fork length increased.
-However, the increasing patterns in the relationship between GSI and fork length relate the maturity status of different samples and needs to be further investigated.
+The values of gonad weights revealed increasing pattern with the growth of fork lengths obviously in both sexes.
+Also the relationship between gonad weights and fork lengths showed the obvious variation in larger size specimens especially were over 160 cm in fork length (Fig. 3).
+The similar patterns of the relationship between GSI and fork length were also found in both females and males, which the GSI showed increasing trend with fork length increased.
+However, the increasing patterns in the relationship between GSI and fork length were somehow unapparent in some samples (Fig. 4).
+It might relate the maturity status of different samples and needs to be further investigated.

-Also, we analyzed the monthly GSIs in both sexes to understand the relationship of GSIs and gonad maturity status in various month.
-The monthly GSIs of females remained higher trend from April to July and then revealed decreasing trends; the monthly GSIs of males stayed in higher values from March to May and then decreased gradually reached the lowest value in September with updated data of 2020.
-The monthly trends of GSI for females and males remained the similar trends as the past.
-Because the fishing season of Taiwanese SBT longliner fishery was limited, the samples were collected only from April to September, monthly trend of GSI would not be explored for the entire year (Fig. 5).
+Also, we analyzed the monthly GSIs in both sexes to understand the relationship of GSIs and gonad maturity status.
+First, the monthly GSIs of females remained higher values from April to July and then revealed decreasing trends.
+Generally, the lower values were revealed in March and September; Second, the monthly GSIs of males stayed in higher values from March to May and then decreased gradually reached the lowest value in September with updated data of 2021.
+The monthly trends of GSI for females and males showed no obvious changes and remained the similar trends as the past.
+Because the limited fishing season of Taiwanese SBT longliner fishery, the collection of samples was also concurred with limitation.
+The samples were collected only from March to September, monthly trend of GSI would not be explored for the entire year (Fig. 5).

-Due to frozen process in the sample collection and preservation, some samples were not qualified for processing the histological sections.
-A total of 665 gonad samples including 324 females and 341 males were collected from 2010 to 2019 were successfully examined histological sections, and the sexual maturity stages were determined based on the criteria of developmental stages in Farley et al. 2013.
-Based on the observations, the gonadal developmental stages of the majority of samples were identified as immature stage and some samples were determined at developing stage.
+Due to the difficulties of processing frozen samples in the sample preservation, some samples were not qualified for processing the histological sections.
+A total of 792 gonad samples including 378 females and 414 males were collected from 2010 to 2020 were successfully examined histological sections, and the sexual maturity stages were determined based on the criteria of developmental stages in Farley et al. 2013.

+According to the observations of the histological sections of both females and males specimen, the gonadal developmental stages of the majority of samples were identified as immature stage and some samples were determined at developing stage.
 The majority of the samples were designated as immature.
-And there were about 12.2% of samples designated as mature but most of these samples were reproductively inactive (regressed or regenerating stages) (Figs. 6-8).
+And there were about 11.4% of samples designated as mature but most of these samples were reproductively inactive (regressed or regenerating stages) (Figs. 6-8).